More free time in a day. More naps. More chocolate chip cookies.

 -Have I checked for grammar, punctuation, or spelling errors?

-Posts published after the due date will be read, but earn a -0- score.
+Posts published after the due date will be treated as late.
 Why?
 Writing, like eating, sleeping, or laughing, is best when pursued regularly.
 Train yourself to write when you think you’re not inspired, to compose when you believe you have nothing to say, to fill space when all you want to do is be silent.
 Sometimes that’s hard.
 But humans usually choose the lesser of two difficulties.
-And getting a zero is harder.
+And getting a point ding may be harder.
+For full late policy, read the course syllabus.

 Formal Writing Projects: